Ep 3: Gary Taubes – How Broken Science Led to an Obesity Epidemic

 Emily: So do we throw it out because we were like anti-German?
 I mean is that the reason?

 Gary Taubes: Part of it was that.
-Part of it was to really understand the science, you had to be able to read the German Natural verbal communications, such as English, ASL More.
+Part of it was to really understand the science, you had to be able to read the German language.
 So the lingua franca of science, Pre World War II, was German.
 If you were a serious scientist in effectively any field, you had to be able to read the German language literature.
 Post World War II we didn’t like the Germans that much and we didn’t like the Austrians that much and nobody wanted anything to do and in fact, some of these leading researchers like Jean Mayer at Harvard had fought in the war and one of his colleagues said he hated the Germans, killed a few of them.

 Emily: In other fields don’t a lot of German scientists come to the United States?